tejomaygadgil/cgpos/README.md

 Developing a great POS Tagger will require a lot of attention to detail, smart feature engineering, and a thoughtful approach to model selection.

-Let us motivate the task by providing a background on some of the difficulties.
+Let us motivate the task by providing background on the difficulties.

 ##  English Part-of-Speech Tagging is kind of easy